Darlene's Daydream Café

 (PATTY crosses to change the radio station.)

-RADIO ANN: With this big storm comin on - I just can't resist reaching back to my old stack of wax and pullin out this blast from the past - "It looks Like Rain."
+RADIO ANN: With this big storm comin on - I just can't resist reaching back to my old stack of wax and hittin you with this golden oldie - "It looks Like Rain."

 PATTY: Darlene, they're playing your song!

-RADIO ANN: Sung by our very own little darling ...
+RADIO ANN: Sung by our very own little darlin . . .
 Darlene Staylee.
-Of course you all know she runs the Daydream Cafe over in Highlonesome, but some of you may not remember she recorded this song many years ago, and it went right to the top of the charts.
+Of course you all know she runs the Daydream Cafe over in Highlonesome, but some of you may not know she recorded this tune many years ago, and it went right to the top of the charts.

 DARLENE: And my life went right into the toilet.